Publishing with a Purpose

 Instructions for authors

-All submissions must include an abstract of not more than 100 words, up to four key words and be between 5,000 and 8,000 words in length (including references).
+All submissions must include an abstract of not more than 150 words, up to eight key words and be between 5,000 and 8,000 words in length (including references).
 All submissions will be subject to anonymous peer-review processes (unless stated otherwise) by referees currently working in the appropriate field.
 The editors aim to provide quick decisions and to ensure that submission to publication takes the minimum possible time; most papers can be published online via FastTrack ahead of print publication.
 The final decision on publication rests with the editors.